-From The Illustrated London News, (February 3, 1844), 67.
-[The novel was published by Chapman and Hall, London, on 17 December 1843.]
+From The Illustrated London News, (3 February 1844), 67.
+[The novel had been published by Chapman and Hall, London, on 17 December 1843.]

-We have but space for one quotation.--
+We have but space for one quotation.—

 TO CHARLES DICKENS,